 If you can’t identify or get to know your best customers, how can you find good prospects that look like them?
 Incomplete and inaccurate data limits your ability to maximize acquisition efforts (and budget) with analytical tools like lookalike models.

-Regulatory changes, like GDPR, indicate a shift to a more privacy protected world.
+Regulatory changes, like GDPR and recent U.S state data protection laws, indicate a shift to a more privacy protected world.
 Consequently, brands are increasingly concerned about privacy issues.
-In a recent survey by Dun and Bradstreet, respondents ranked “protecting data privacy” as their biggest data challenge (34%)6.
+In a recent survey by KPMG, 62% of business leaders say their companies should be doing more to strengthen existing data protection measures.6.

 Even if you aren’t there yet, make it a core value of your organization to work towards having the technology and processes that allow you to create a single view of your customers and prospects, wherever they are – at home, at work, on their cell phone or computer, online, offline, etc. Have processes in place that will help you resolve duplicate or incomplete records for example: